Click any question to display the answer.

 What is the deadline to apply for on-campus housing?

-Since available housing space is allocated on a first-come, first-served basis, you are encouraged to submit your on-campus housing application by May 1.
-Applications will be accepted until all units are filled.
+Since available housing space is allocated on a first-come, first-served basis, you are encouraged to submit your on-campus housing application as early as possible.
+Applications for a given academic year will be accepted until all units are filled.

 Is a housing deposit required?

 An application fee of $45 and a security deposit for $400 must be submitted with your application for housing.
 If your application is not able to be granted, any unused portion of the application fee and the full security deposit will be returned with your letter informing you of the denial.